Keynotes

 - Understanding AI and Gen-AI - is it hype or a game-changer?
 Artificial intelligence (AI), especially the subset called Generative AI (Gen-AI) has taken the world by storm in ways not seen since Facebook introduced us to social media, or the way the computer changed everything in the 1990s.
 Gen-AI especially has become the object of both fascination and fear, given that it seems to be able to do everything so much and so well.
 Will it replace people's jobs?
 Will it turn all students into cheaters?
 Is there any way to put this particular genie back in the bottle?
 The answer to all these questions is no, but as with all tools, it comes down to how you use it.
 This presentation, which is updated almost daily, will give you and your team a solid understanding of the do's and don’ts of this remarkable technology.

-- The Innovative Workplace looks at new best practices for working in the 2020s.
+- The Innovative Mindset: New best practices for working in the 2020s.
 It provides a clear and neutral assessment of hybrid, work-from-home, and traditional workspaces, as well as demonstrating the best in virtual environments such as Virbela.
 It also explores concepts such as asynchronous meetings and async learning, and working with generative AI.
 He challenges participants to create yes/no lists of what works and what doesn't work in their organization, and what kinds of innovations could be devised.
 The goal of this presentation is to demonstrate to managers, leaders and team members that this new era is not just about individual technologies, but is also about maintaining a culture of innovation.
 He also discusses issues of trust, leadership, team dynamics, socialization, time management and work-life integration as well as issues dealing with cybersecurity, privacy, and management, leadership and trust.

 - Thinking, Feeling and Connecting at Work: McKinsey and others have identified soft skills such as critical thinking, empathy, and networking as essential to all levels of jobs in the new economy.
 And it’s not just theory.
 All the comments left on “Best Places to Work” sites show how important this is, and the statistics on Quiet Quitting and the Great Resignation show what happens when it is missing.
 Learn how to reintroduce human connection, emotional intelligence, credibility, and personal credit ratings back into work relationships.
 This was sorely needed in the years before hybrid work became a thing, and certainly is necessary now.